techforthepeople/NAVI-mobile/README.md

 #  Solidarity

+Winning soultion for IBM's TechToProtect Challenege!
 IOS Mobile Application for Emergency Responders.
-Built in conjunction with Web Application and Sensor for the Tech To Protect Hackathon.
+Built in conjunction with Web Application and Sensor.
 Click here for information https://github.com/techforthepeople

 ## Motivation